Daniel-Gormezano/vascular-feature-classifier/README.md

 <a id="readme-top"></a>

-This project is a Streamlit-powered Python library that classifies vascular conditions (hyalinosis, fibrosis, and combined) based on artery metadata using a calibrated XGBoost model.
+This project is a Streamlit-powered Python library that classifies vascular conditions (hyalinosis, fibrosis, and combined) based on artery metadata from CellProfiler using a calibrated XGBoost model.

 ---